Large-$d$ behavior of the Feynman amplitudes for a just-renormalizable tensorial group field theory: Large behavior of the Feynman amplitudes

-i)\,\, \textit{One-loop computation.} A typical leading order contribution to the one-loop 1PI two point function has been drawn on Figure \ref{fig2} -- on left.
-Note that there are two Wick-contractions for this configuration, meaning that for each melonic vertex, the contribution of the diagram have to be counted twice.
-From the Feynman rules, we then deduce the one-loop self energy as:
+i)\,\, \textit{One-loop computation.} A typical leading order contribution to the one-loop 1PI two-point function has been drawn on Figure \ref{fig2} -- on left.
+Note that there are two Wick contractions for this configuration, meaning that for each melonic vertex, the contribution of the diagram has to be counted twice.
+From the Feynman rules, we then deduce the one-loop self-energy as:

 where the subscript $(1)$ refers to the number of loops.
-Due to the large $\Lambda$ limit, we can simplify the computation taking the continuum limit, and replacing the sum with an integral, without consequences on the leading order contributions.
+Due to the large $\Lambda$ limit, we can simplify the computation by taking the continuum limit and replacing the sum with an integral, without consequences on the leading order contributions.
 We introduce the continuous variables $x_i:= p_i/\Lambda$.
 Then the equation \eqref{susat2} becomes:

 where we introduced the dimensionless mass $\bar{m}^{2\eta}=m^{2\eta}/\Lambda^{2\eta}$, the $\delta$-distribution of size $1/\Lambda$ : $\delta_{\Lambda}(x_1-x):=\Lambda\delta_{pq_1}$, $d\textbf{x}:=\prod_i dx_i$, and $\textbf{x}_\bot\equiv \textbf{x}_{\bot\,1}=(x_2,\cdots,x_d)$.
 Defining the continuous function ${\tau}$ as ${\tau}(x):= \tau(\Lambda\, x)/\Lambda^{2\eta}$, and because $d-1-2\eta=2\eta$, we get finally: